-CHI shall receive RRFs from the drawee bank system containing all the outgoing returns along with return reason codes (Annex VII).
+CHI shall receive RRFs from the drawee bank system containing all the outgoing returns along with return reason codes (Annexure III).
 CHI shall validate the file for file integrity and data integrity.
-CHI then processes the data and generates exchange file for the CH (Refer para 3.19 for details).
-During return clearing, images would not travel.
+CHI then processes the data and generates exchange file for the CH.
+(Refer para 3.19 for details).
+During return clearing images would not travel.
 The return clearing is based on the UDK (Unique Document Key).
 Each exchange file is digitally signed and encrypted before it is transmitted to CH.
-For the instruments which are returned in the return session, the physical instruments will have to be returned in case the same have been received by the bank, under "Paper to Follow" type.
+Physical instruments will have to be returned in case the same have been received by the bank, under "Paper to Follow" type.